shundhammer/qdirstat/README.md

     in sequential order, thus saving disk seek times.
 SSD users will not benefit from that since there are no disk seek times on an SSD.

+  - Now using the name as the secondary sort field in the tree view if the primary sort field (usually the size) is equal for two items.

+  - Vast performance improvement for huge directories (with 100.000 entries or more in a single directory) in the tree view: There is now instant response for jumping from the first to the last item, dragging the scroll bar or using the mouse wheel.

+    It had turned out that by default the underlying QTreeView widget queries each item in turn how tall it wants to become (using the `sizeHint()`) which in turn had to query the font for each one for its metrics.

+    QDirStat now sets the QTreeView's `uniformRowHeights` flag to indicate that all rows have the same height, so this only needs to be done for the first one, and the result is simply multiplied by the number of items.

+    Amazingly enough it was not sorting the items (which is what comes to mind when there is such a performance bottleneck), no, it was someting as mundane as the widget having to figure out the proportions of its scroll bar slider vs. the scroll bar overall length.
+And for that, it needs to know the number of items (which is simple) and the height of each one (which was not).

+    The reason why the widget does that is because each item might have a different font or a different icon, and then each item might have a different height.
+That `uniformRowHeights` flag tells it that this is not the case.

 - 2019-04-06